How to Connect with Customers

 Empower your team to think clearly and feel genuinely so they can foster memorable connections.

-Thanks to Ryan Wang at Assembled
+Contributed by: Ryan Wang at Assembled

 3. Focus on Your Agents